Extension of Commonwealth arrangements

 Biosecurity (and Farm Household Allowance)

-Mainland biosecurity arrangements, as well as the Farm Household Allowance, will be extended to Norfolk Island from 1 July 2016.
+Mainland biosecurity arrangements, as well as the Farm Household Allowance, were extended to Norfolk Island from 1 July 2016.

 Both biosecurity and the Farm Household Allowance are matters administered by the Department of Agriculture and Water Resources

-Mainland employment services will be extended to Norfolk Island from 1 July 2016.
+Mainland employment services were extended to Norfolk Island from 1 July 2016.

 Employment services are administered by the Department of Employment—www.employment.gov.au/jobactive.

-The Fair Work Act 2009 will also be extended to Norfolk Island from 1 July 2016.
+The Fair Work Act 2009 was extended to Norfolk Island from 1 July 2016.
 The Act concerns the National Minimum Wage, the National Employment Standards, modern awards and an unfair dismissal framework.
 Those provisions will be extended with appropriate transitional arrangements.